 For complete info on project please visit openEEG web site: http://openeeg.sourceforge.net

-All you need is a USB cable to connect to your computer (sold separately) and 5 electrodes: 5 passive electrodes or 4 active electrodes and 1 passive electrode for DRL (the electrodes are sold separately).
+All you need is a USB cable with a type B connector (sold separately) and 5 electrodes: 5 passive electrodes or 4 active electrodes and 1 passive electrode for DRL (the electrodes are sold separately).